 A Twin Lakes summer is full of unique experiences and intentional discipleship among any camper's best and newest friends!
 There is no doubt campers will leave having grown spiritually and relationally through engaging activities and challenges at every age level.
-With the help of our highly trained counselors and staff, camp is where kids come to be encouraged, loved and have fun!
+With the help of our highly trained summer staff, camp is where kids come to be encouraged, loved and have fun!

 If you have already registered for camp and would like to make a payment on registration fees, use the link below.Make a Payment

 Meant for families of all sizes and ages, family camp is where your crew gets to experience the thrills of summer camp all at one time!
 This weekend will set the tone for a summer of growth and togetherness through engaging activities and intentional speaking targeted at family discipleship.
 Between great food, lake activities, challenge courses and carnival games, all are sure to be pleased with this stay.
-Registration for Family Camp 2022 will open in January.

 High School Camp is for students entering 9th grade to recent high school graduates.
 High School week is full of adventure and spiritual challenges.
 Campers will be encouraged while learning the responsibilities of the Christian walk from our counselors.
 Check out camp in action.

 Activities include Paintball, Challenge Mountain High Ropes Course, High School Night Game, Archery Combat, Chapel, Boating, Fishing, Disc Golf, "The Blob", and more!

 Middle School Camp is for students entering 6th-8th grade.
 We come alongside campers during some of the biggest social and cultural changes of their life and point them to how the gospel speaks to these changes.
 Our counselors not only provide space for lots of fun and relationship building, but make excellent mentors and role models!
 Check out camp in action.

 Activities include Paintball, Challenge Mountain Climbing Tower, Chapel, Boating, Fishing, "The Blob", and more!